superwinners333/3150X-Team-Repository/README.md

-# Team Repository - 3150X
+# Not Team Repository - 3150X
-the team repository for 3150X
+the wrong team repository for 3150X